SamMed05/sm_blog/_posts/2021-11-26-what-does-it-feels-like-to-be-ahead.md

 Now I am attending the upper secondary school (high school) and that's oriented to Computer science.

-Particularly I'm in the third year, so after the common two-year period my classmates and I have now started to really get into ICT and programming.
+Particularly I'm in the third year, so after the common two-year period<span class="tooltip">`*`<span class="tooltiptext">I should explain how the italian school system works but that's not the topic of this post.</span></span> my classmates and I have now started to really get into ICT and programming.

-I'm really happy about that: we are learning C++ and C language and I'm finally learning things that I know will be useful for my future life as a developer.
+I'm really happy about that: we are learning C++ and C programming languages and I'm finally learning things that I know will be useful for my future life as a developer.

-But the fact that I went ahead over the past few years put me in the situation of already knowing the basics in-depth, and it is much easier for me to understand what is being explained compared to my classmates.
+But the fact that **I went ahead** over the past few years put me in the situation of already knowing the basics in-depth, and it is much easier for me to understand what is being explained compared to my classmates.

 ### A matter of perspective